crosswalk-project/crosswalk-test-suite/usecase/usecase-embedding-android-tests/embeddingapi-async/src/org/xwalk/embedded/api/asyncsample/README.md

-### 9. The [ResourceAndUIClientsActivityAsync](ResourceAndUIClientsActivityAsync.java) sample demonstrates how to set resource client and UI client, include:
+### 9. The [XWalkViewWithResourceAndUIClientAsync](XWalkViewWithResourceAndUIClientAsync.java) sample demonstrates how to set resource client and UI client, include:

 * XWalkView can set resource client
 * XWalkView can set UI client